mindsdb/mindsdb/docs/website/docs/Installing.md

 ```

-You can also use the Docker image [here](https://github.com/mindsdb/mindsdb/tree/master/distributions/docker)

 # Hardware

 Due to the fact that pytorch only supports certain instruction sets, mindsdb can only use certain types of GPUs.